Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Part-B:

-1. Design a Form in Column format, using tbl_Students, leaving enough space on the right side to create the PIE Chart.
-You can use the Form Wizard to create the Form quickly and save the Form with the name frm_Students.
+1. Design a form in Columnar format based on tbl_Students, leaving enough space on the right side of the form to accommodate the PIE Chart.
+You can use the Form Wizard to create the Form quickly.
+Once completed, save the form with the name frm_Students.

-We will create three Queries before we proceed with some more work on the Form.
+We will create three Queries before working with the Form.

-2. Create the following Queries by copying, pasting the SQL String into the new Query’s SQL Editing Window and saving it with the name as indicated:
+2. Create the following Queries by copying and pasting the SQL String into the new Query’s SQL Editing Window and saving it with the name as indicated:

 Query-1: StudentsQ